erikporse/artes/README.md

 **Code**<br>
 - Model source code for the JWRPM study referenced below.
 Scripted in Python, it builds the model, interacts with the solver, and manages inputs and outputs.
 (LASM_31Dec16.py). <br>
 - Scripts for aggregating sub-watersheds from the WMMS hydrologic model to the sub-watershed zones used in Artes (Located in Hydrology folder)
-- R scripts for plotting watershed and wastewater treatment plant outflows for comparing and calibrating (Plots.r)<br><br>
+- R scripts for plotting watershed and wastewater treatment plant outflows for comparing and calibrating (Plots.r)<br>

 **Hydrology Folder**
 - A mash of relatively unorganized scripts and data derived from the LA County WMMS model, which provides hydrologic inputs and is used for calibrating optimization in _Artes_.<br><br>